Los Angeles & California · Telehealth

 Common Questions About LGBTQ+ Therapy in LA

-There is a meaningful difference between a therapist who will not discriminate against LGBTQ+ clients and a therapist who is genuinely competent to work with queer and trans people.
-Affirming therapy means the therapist understands minority stress, knows the research on LGBTQ+ mental health, does not pathologize queer or trans identities, and does not require clients to educate them about basic terminology or community dynamics.
-At Nokdu, we bring clinical training alongside lived awareness of LGBTQ+ experience.
+There is a meaningful difference between a therapist who is willing to work with LGBTQ+ clients and a therapist who is genuinely competent to work with queer and trans people.
+Affirming therapy means the therapist understands how LGBTQ+ communities are institutionally marginalized, knows the research on LGBTQ+ mental health, does not pathologize or stereotype queer or trans identities, and does not require clients to educate them about basic terminology or community dynamics.
+At Nokdu, we bring rigorous training alongside lived awareness of LGBTQ+ experience.

 Do I need to be fully "out" to start LGBTQ+ therapy?

 Not at all.
-Many clients come to us before they have come out to anyone in their lives.
+Many clients come to us before they have come out to themselves or to anyone in their lives.
+Many don't plan on coming out at all.
 Therapy can be a space to figure out who you are and what you want before you make any decisions about disclosure.
 You are welcome here at every stage of that process.
-Confidentiality applies — we will not share anything about your identity or why you're in therapy without your explicit permission.

 Do you offer letters of support for gender-affirming care?